bright/new-www/content/blog/microsoft-clarity-in-web-app-development-benefits-challenges-and-alternatives.md

 This is how [PostHog](https://posthog.com/docs/session-replay/mobile) describes their solution:

-*The view hierarchy is transformed to a JSON data structure and later rendered as an HTML wireframe.
-Since it is a wireframe, the UI won't have the original look and feel but it should be close enough to understand the user's behavior.*
+<blockquote><h2></h2><div>The view hierarchy is transformed to a JSON data structure and later rendered as an HTML wireframe.
+Since it is a wireframe, the UI won't have the original look and feel but it should be close enough to understand the user's behavior.</div><footer>From the PostHog webpage</footer></blockquote>

-*Below is an example of a screen captured in wireframe mode in Android:*
+Below is an example of a screen captured in wireframe mode in Android:

 <div className="image">![PostHog](/images/screenshot_2024-07-31_at_3.16.16_pm.png "PostHog")</div>